Food Waste: Hong Kong

 Foodlink teams manage to save around 15 tonnes and 15,000 pieces of bread per week, which can provide more than 36,000 meals.
 Furthermore, Foodlink Foundation has another very interesting program for the hotel industry, the trimmings program, which allows hotel chefs to donate their food trimmings and scraps from raw ingredients mostly, instead of throwing them away.

 Feeding Hong Kong is the city’s sole accredited member of the Global FoodBanking Network (GFN), an international organization dedicated to creating and strengthening food banks around the world.

-Food Grace is a local organization in the New Territories (Tai Po, Yuen Long and Kwai Chung) whose mission is to recycle of surplus fresh fruits and vegetables from wet markets mainly.
+Food Grace is a local organization in the New Territories (Tai Po, Yuen Long, and Kwai Chung) whose mission is to recycle surplus fresh fruits and vegetables from wet markets mainly.
 It also aims at linking communities together.
-Local initiatives such as “Food Friendship” Food Recycling Scheme in Sham Shui Po, Wong Tai Sin, Kowloon City and Tuen Mun district, collect food from wet markets, bakeries and supermarkets.
-They process 1,200 kg of food waste daily.
+Local initiatives such as the “Food Friendship” Food Recycling Scheme in Sham Shui Po, Wong Tai Sin, Kowloon City, and Tuen Mun districts, collect food from wet markets, bakeries, and supermarkets.
+These process 1,200 kg of food waste daily.

 Hong Kong’s hospitality industry could and should take the lead in food waste reduction.
 Learn more about how the hospitality industry specifically can help make strides in minimizing food waste with our blog post tomorrow.